SujithChristopher/rpi5-gpio-test/README.md

 This project is a test program designed to interact with the GPIO pins on a Raspberry Pi 5.
 It provides a simple way to verify GPIO functionality and experiment with input/output operations.

+## Credits
+[Raspberry Pi Forums](https://forums.raspberrypi.com/viewtopic.php?t=365189).
+Special thanks to the community for their valuable insights and contributions.

 ## Features

 - Read and write to GPIO pins.